guardian-framework/framework/docs/pages/framework/cloud-only.md

 Source: [Gartner Says By 2020, a Corporate "No-Cloud" Policy Will Be as Rare as a "No-Internet" Policy Is Today](http://www.gartner.com/newsroom/id/3354117)

-## Motivation behind the choice
+# Justification Of The Choices Made
 * Cloud is the way of the future therefore "On-premise only" is not an option for anybody anymore.
 The reason to have "Cloud-only" instead of "Cloud-first" is that it does not leave any room to kling to the old way of doing computing.
 Naturally there will always be situations where on-premise is still the best choice (if you are in the business of running data centers) but for most companies it just prolongs the pain.

-## Alternatives that could have been chosen, but was not
+# The Other Alternatives That Were Not Chosen
 * "Cloud-first" strategy

-## Further Reading
+# Further Reading
 * [Gartner Says By 2020, a Corporate "No-Cloud" Policy Will Be as Rare as a "No-Internet" Policy Is Today](http://www.gartner.com/newsroom/id/3354117)